Joesirven/tsa/journals/dominick_cross.md

 Plans was not working so we debugged all day to find out they were all async and shouldn't have been.

 # 5 September
+Creating a plan on the frontend is fully functional now